Nacharon/Fill-Hole/README.md

 ## Permissions

 - **`fillhole.use`**: Required to execute the `/fillhole` command.
-  Players without this permission will receive a message indicating they lack the required permissions.
+  Players without this permission will receive an error message.

 ---